 - Fitness - details of criminal records and fitness to practise issues.

-While it is mandatory to complete an E&D section in any applications you make, most of the questions here include a 'non-disclosure' option if you do not wish to include this information in your application.
+While it is mandatory to complete the equality and diversity section in any applications you make, most of the questions here include a 'non-disclosure' option if you do not wish to include this information in your application.

 Guidance about these sections can be found in the the application form section.